mouatezbenariba/Elzero-Frontend-Challenges/advanced-user-card/README.md

 ## Conclusion

-Thank you for taking the time to review my solution for the [Challenge Name] challenge from Elzero Web School Frontend Challenges.
+Thank you for taking the time to review my solution for the Advanced User Card challenge from Elzero Web School Frontend Challenges.
 If you have any feedback or suggestions, I would love to hear them!